mtw/mtw.github.io/Pelican/content/blog/2024-05-29-Xingyang-flavivirus-from-Haemaphysalis-flava-ticks-defines-a-basal-likely-tick-only-Orthoflavivirus-clade.rst

 :category: publications
 :slug:
 :author: mtw
-:summary: In this publication, we describe the discovery of Xinyang flavivirus (XiFV), a novel tick-borne virus isolated from Haemaphysalis flava ticks in China.
-Phylogenetic analyses indicate that XiFV is closely related to other tick-only flaviviruses, such as Mpulungu flavivirus (MPFV) from Zambia and Ngoye virus (NGOV) from Senegal.
-This relationship places XiFV within a unique clade of orthoflaviviruses that appear to infect only ticks, without evidence of vertebrate infection
+:summary: In our latest publication, we report the discovery of Xinyang flavivirus (XiFV), a novel virus isolated from Haemaphysalis flava ticks in China.
+Through phylogenetic analysis, we found that XiFV is closely related to other tick-only flaviviruses, such as Mpulungu flavivirus (MPFV) from Zambia and Ngoye virus (NGOV) from Senegal.
+This positions XiFV in a unique clade of orthoflaviviruses, a group that seems to infect only ticks, without any known vertebrate host.
 :title: Xinyang flavivirus is a novel tick-borne Orthoflavivirus
 :description: Xinyang flavivirus (XiFV) is a newly discovered virus in ticks, shedding light on tick-borne transmission